jasondo-da/Credit_Card_Fraud_Machine_Learning_Model/README.md

 ## Project Introduction

-2024 has been a difficult year for entry-level data science jobs and for this project, I am interested in analyzing the data science field job market.
-For this project, I am utilizing a Kaggle-based dataset that web-scraped Canadian job postings for data using Selenium and BeautifulSoup.
-This dataset provides multiple interesting insights into the data science job market such as in-demand technical skills, expected work experience, and salary ranges.
-The objective of this analysis is to train multiple machine learning models from scikit-learn to find the optimal model to detect fraudulent credit card transactions.
+Credit card company XYZ wants to reduce fraud by detecting suspicious credit card activities from their customers.
+To solve this problem credit card company XYZ wants to implement a machine learning model to analyze customer transactions and detect if credit card fraud is being committed.
+To solve this classification task, my analysis will utilize multiple machine learning models from the scikit-learn library, and hyperparameter tuning them to find the optimal model that yields the highest accuracy score for credit card company XYZ.

 ## Credit Card Fraud Machine Learning Model Jupyter Notebook